Command Line Interface

 will list only all installed filters.

-New in version 2.11.
+Added in version 2.11.

-The --json option can be used in conjunction with the -L option to output it’s contents as JSON.
+The --json option can be used in conjunction with the -L option to output its contents as JSON.
 Thus, to print all the installed styles and their description in JSON, use the command:

 $ pygmentize -L styles --json